iankimm/HubspotDoc/Article.md

 **3.3 Paste the JavaScript Code**

 Now, **paste your custom code** into the **Footer HTML** section.
 This code will ensure the form interacts with **Melissa Express Entry**, enabling real-time address validation.
+Code file has three fields that user needs to edit.
+Please follow field requirements in Code File.
 <a href="https://github.com/iankimm/HubspotDoc/blob/main/setting.html">Code File</a>

 **3.4 Save and Test**